Mjz86/C_colon/mcc.md

 10. more parrarelized code  and structured concurrency: by enabling cancelation in the ABI of coroutines we can swiftly do many structural concurrency patterns, std primitives such as tasks , channels,schedulers,  promises etc help here .

+11. invariant based optimization: read the "contract speed in this language" section. allows transactional invariant preserving code to be very fast

 ---
 ```